This post may contain affiliate links. Please read our disclosure policy.

 More Small Batch Breakfast Ideas

-Expand your breakfast repertoire with these delightful single serving or small batch options:
+Try something new for breakfast with these tasty single serving and small batch recipes:

 What To Do With Leftover Ingredients